Introduction: Navigating FDA 21 CFR Part 11 Compliance

 Access Controls, Authority Checks, and Password Policies

-You must limit system access strictly to authorized individuals.
-The FDA mandates authority checks to ensure that only approved personnel can electronically sign a record, alter data, or perform specific operations.
-Your IT department should enforce password expiration policies and immediately deauthorize compromised credentials to deter data falsification.
+Systems must limit access to authorized individuals through unique user IDs and passwords; no two individuals can share the same login credentials.
+The regulation also mandates authority checks to ensure that only authorized personnel can electronically sign a record, alter data, or perform specific operations.
+Organizations must enforce password expiration policies and deauthorize compromised credentials to prevent falsification.

 How to Validate E-Signature Software for FDA Compliance